elkorn/afronski.github.io/_posts/2016-03-28-writing-custom-modules-for-ansible.md

 <quote class="citation"><code>escript</code> provides support for running short Erlang programs without having to compile them first and an easy way to retrieve the command line arguments.</quote>

-Besides way of executing code, we need to have XML parser and HTTP client - in both cases we will use built-in thins from Erlang library - `xmerl` and `httpc`.
+Besides way of executing code, we need to use an XML parser and HTTP client - in both cases we will use built-in thins from Erlang library - `xmerl` and `httpc`.

 ### Developing outside Ansible

 First we need to setup our environment for Ansible.
-The easiest way to do it in Python world is to spin up a `virtualenv`:
+The easiest way to do it in Python world is to spin up a new `virtualenv`:

 {% highlight bash %}
 playground $ virtualenv -p python2.7 .local